smasongarrison/syllabi/0104_honesty.Rmd

 Ignorance of the honor code and assignment instructions is not an acceptable explanation and/or defense.

+## Common Sense

+To be clear, even if something is NOT explicitly forbidden in this document, that does not mean it is allowed.
+Please use your common sense here.
+If a reasonable person would consider it cheating, it's cheating.

 ## Violations

 Violations of this policy result in a zero for the assignment, my perpetual disappointment, and possible additional penalties, including, but not limited to: